Tuesday November 14, 2017

 "[I] thought that sharing a picture would be a way to illustrate that there is no acceptable version of the story.
 Teenagers can't consent to a relationship with a grown adult."

-Lawson says she wishes she was surprised by the number of people adding their personal experiences to the #MeAt14 movement.
+When asked, Lawson says she's not surprised by the number of people adding their personal experiences to the #MeAt14 movement.

 'I think their stories were always there.
 They just were looking for an opening and a way to be heard.' - Catherine R. L. Lawson